The grounding for Continuum: The Euclidean Continua

-Let the types resulting from the Euclidean adjacency patterns be called Euclidean Continua.
-For Euclidean pattern of dimension $1$ (i.e. $\mathbb{E}^1$), the d-pattern is simple, whereas the m-pattern is the only one that satisfies the indiscernibility and homogeneity properties.
-For $\mathbb{E}^2$, d-pattern is constructed by making a copy of the $1$ dimensional d-pattern and by join to the original in such a way that any original part and its copy become adjacent as shown in Fig. \ref{cartesianPattern}.
+For $\mathbb{E}^2$, d-pattern is constructed by making a copy of the $1$ dimensional d-pattern and by joining to the original one in such a way that any original part and its copy become adjacent as shown in Fig. \ref{cartesianPattern}.

-Generally, for $\mathbb{E}^n$ and , make $2^n$ copies of its d-pattern, and put them together in linear order.
-The parts in consecutive copies are defined as adjacent if they are copies of the same original part of the d-pattern.
+Generally, for $\mathbb{E}^n$, make one copy of its d-pattern, and put it together.
+Any part and its copy are defined as adjacent.
 This corresponds to the Cartesian product.

-However, for $\mathbb{E}^n$, it is not so obvious to construct the m-pattern from the m-pattern of $\mathbb{E}^1$.
-It is easy to shown that, for dimension $2$, only the Euclidean m-pattern satisfies the homogeneity condition.
+Give to copies different names.
+Then, the result is the d-pattern for $\mathbb{E}^{n+1}$.
+For the m-pattern, it is not so easy.

-The natural question arises if the higher dimensional Euclidean patterns are the only ones that satisfy the discernibility and homogeneity conditions.
+The natural question arises: What is specific for the Euclidean patterns that they are the embedded base of human perception of space?
+Note that the patterns are of dimension less than 4.
+For dimension 4 and higher our intuition fails.